keboola/connection-docs/components/data-apps/index.md

 permalink: /components/data-apps/
 ---

 * TOC
 {:toc}

 ## Overview
-Data apps are simple, interactive web applications that use data to deliver insight or automatically take action.
+Data apps are simple, interactive web applications that use data to deliver insights or automatically take action.
 They are usually custom-tailored to tackle a specific problem and enable a dynamic, purpose-built user experience.

-Examples of data apps include recommendation engines, interactive segmentation, AI integration, data visualization, customized internal reporting tools for business teams, financial apps to get insights on your spend patterns, etc.
+Examples of data apps include recommendation engines, interactive segmentation, AI integration, data visualization, customized internal reporting tools for business teams, and financial apps for analyzing spending patterns.

 Data apps may be written in any language.
-However, for now Keboola only supports apps written in [Streamlit](https://streamlit.io/), which is a Python framework for rapid development of such applications.
+However, for now Keboola only supports apps written in [Streamlit](https://streamlit.io/), a Python framework for the rapid development of such applications.

 As mentioned above, a data app is a simple web application, which can be deployed inside a Keboola project and also publicly accessed from outside the project.
-It means that the users that will access your data app don't need access to a Keboola project.
+This means that users accessing your data app do not need access to a Keboola project.

 ## Create a Data App

-First, enter a custom prefix for your data app, which you will later share with your app users.
+First, enter a custom prefix for your data app, which you will share with your users later.

 {: .image-popup}
 ![Code - main menu](/components/data-apps/data_apps-custom-data-app-url.png)